hikeventures/hikeventures.github.io/_posts/articles/products/2016-07-21-my-sony-a7r-macbook-lightroom-workflow.markdown

 ## Conclusion
 There are several ways to transfer your files and work with them.
 The process described above is just my personal preference.
 You could also create a similar workflow with less expensive hard drives but the ones I mentioned in this article are currently my personal favorites even so they might be a bit expensive.

-The links on this site contain affiliate links.
-If you purchase thru the links you help support our blog.
-Here you can read on who we are.

 ---